takeshi-kishima/terminal-ssh/README.md

 1. Execute the `Terminal-SSH: Connect to host in terminal...` command.
 1. You can also select from the `Open a Remote Window` option.
 ![menu](resources/img-02.png)
-1. When you connect to a selected host, a new terminal will be opened.
+1. When you connect to a selected host, a new SSH session will be displayed in an editor pane.

 ## Configuration